hunkstalker/.Net/README.md

-# Descripción
+# Description
-Proyectos con ASP.Net, Xamarin y de escritorio con WinForms & WPF
+Projects with ASP.Net, Xamarin and desktop with WinForms & WPF.